awsdocs/aws-cdk-guide/doc_source/hello_world.md

 Enter y to approve the changes and delete any stack resources\.

 **Note**
-This wouldn't have worked if we hadn't changed the bucket's `RemovalPolicy`\!
-Instead, the stack deletion would complete successfully, and the bucket would become orphaned \(no longer associated with the stack\)\.
+If we hadn't changed the bucket's `RemovalPolicy`, the stack deletion would complete successfully, but the bucket would become orphaned \(no longer associated with the stack\)\.

-**Tip**
-If the bucket still exists after you delete the stack, it probably means you put something in it\.
-AWS CloudFormation won't delete buckets with files in them\.
-Delete the files and try again\.

 ## Next steps<a name="hello_world_next_steps"></a>